ozgurtt/DieZombieDie/README.md

-DieZombieDie
-2016
-Authors:
-Randel Eng
-Leo Lacroix
-Joel Myhre
-Gabriel Fabian
-Thomas Wheeler

-DieZombieDie is a top-down 2d zombie survival shooter.
-Beta release scheduled for ~5 weeks from today 4/1/2016.

-As of now, there is no remote host for DieZombieDie.

-To run:
+DieZombieDie 2016 Authors: Randel Eng Leo Lacroix Joel Myhre Gabriel Fabian Thomas Wheeler DieZombieDie is an Epic top-down 2d zombie survival shooter that will test your nerve and survival skills.
+Install instructions:
 1. Download the .zip file directly from the master branch of the repo.
 2. Unzip the file in desired directory.
-3. Open index.html in preferred web browser.
+3. Open index.html in Chrome.
 How to play:
 WASD to move character.
 Click to shoot in direction of pointer.
 Eliminate zombies to score points.
 Survive the round to beat the game.

-Please see priority backlog for indepth documentation on features that are unimplemented as of 4/15/2016.
+Please see priority backlog for indepth documentation on features that are unimplemented as of 4/29/2016.

-Broad overview of key features in progress:
+Q-Unit Test Instructions:
+1. Follow install instructions
+2. Open qUnitTests.html in Chrome.
+3. Test each feature in game engine, q-unit tests reflect changes in game state.
+Features tested upon load :
+-	Game test – Game state is created and loaded
+-	Game Load state test – Game associates all different game states successfully
+-	Game Menu Test – Game Menu state loads and renders
+-	Dice test – The dice feature loads inside menu state

+Features tested by player actions (game started, tester input required) :
+-	Zombie Sprite Test – Zombies load on Game state load
+-	Player Sprite Test – Player avatar loaded in Game
+-	Game Physics Test – game physics mode enabled
+-	Player Score Test – player score is updated
+-	Map Load Test – Map assets are loaded
+-	Timer Test – timer is created and rendered
+-	Accuracy update test – Accuracy is updated as shots are fired
+-	Shooting test – Shooting function is successful
+-	Zombie shot – Zombie is killed upon being shot with bullets
+-	Hero Killed – Hero killed by Zombie Character
+-	Game End State Test – End Game state entered upon losing
+-	Game Restart Button Test – End Game state is entered successfully Overview of Features:
-1. Zombie mobility.
-At the end of next sprint, the zombies will track and attack the hero instead of remaining stationary.
+1. Zombies.
+Zombies will menace the hero by creepily remaining stationary.

-2. Map update.
-Will include areas that are unreachable by the hero to improve user experience and allow for a higher difficulty and the need for strategy.

-3. Map visual update.
-Currently the soccer field map is a placeholder.
-When completed the map will reflect a more appropriate setting one would expect from a zombie survival shooter.

-4. Sprite update.
-Same as above, the sprites being presented at this time are placeholders to be updated and replaced to improve user experience.

-5. Timer implementation.
-At this time, beating the game is impossible, as there is no timer.
-The object of the game is to outlive the timer.
-The next sprint will include this feature.
+2. Map.
+Will include a menacing soccer field of doom.
+3. Sprites!
+Sprites for all character models will add to the intense and suspenseful immersion in the world of Die Zombie Die.
+4. Timer implementation.
+Beat the clock and SAVE THE WORLD.